pykeen/pykeen/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment:**

-Please copy the output of `pykeen --version` here (and delete this text).
+Please copy the table output by `pykeen --version` here (and delete this text).
 This includes information about your system and installation of PyKEEN.

 **Additional information**